Patten (shoe): Types

-Since shoes of the period had thin soles, pattens were commonly used mainly because of unpaved roads, as well as the fact that indoor stone floors were very cold in winter.
-Furthermore, refuse in cities — animal, especially horse, feces and human effluent (from chamber pots) — was usually thrown directly into the street (often with minimal advance warning).
-Making full foot contact with such an unpleasant surface was, understandably, highly undesirable.
-Thus, pattens tended to only make contact with the ground through two or three strips of wood and raised the wearer up considerably, sometimes by four inches (ten centimetres) or more, in contrast to clogs, which usually have a low, flat-bottomed sole integral to the shoe.
+Since shoes of the period had thin soles, pattens were commonly used to distance the shoes and feet from puddles of water, snow, or - when worn indoors - from cold stone floors.
+Contrary to popular belief, there was no widespread problem with refuse on city streets, since sanitary measures were commonplace.
+However, pattens would have been effective protection from horse droppings and the like.
+To serve these functions, pattens tended to only make contact with the ground through two or three strips of wood and raised the wearer up considerably, sometimes by four inches (ten centimetres) or more, in contrast to clogs, which usually have a low, flat-bottomed sole integral to the shoe.